 2626% of girls are married before their 18th birthday.

 Women in Kenya do not enjoy the same rights as men.
-They’re frequently denied an education and the right to own land, and are subjected to harmful and painful practices such as female genital mutilation (FGM).
+They’re often denied an education and the right to own land, and are subjected to harmful and painful practices such as female genital mutilation (FGM).
 Although FGM is illegal in Kenya, in highly traditional areas up to 98% of girls could be at risk.

 How we’re changing lives for good in Kenya